kissgyorgy/my-stars/README.md

 - [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman
 - [sadhgurutech/mailtrim](https://github.com/sadhgurutech/mailtrim) - Delete years of Gmail clutter in minutes.
 Free, open-source, privacy-first.
 - [mr-fatalyst/oxyde](https://github.com/mr-fatalyst/oxyde) - Oxyde ORM is a type-safe, Pydantic-centric asynchronous ORM with a high-performance Rust core designed for clarity, speed, and reliability.
-- [htdt/godogen](https://github.com/htdt/godogen) - Claude Code & Codex skills that build complete Godot projects from a game description
+- [htdt/godogen](https://github.com/htdt/godogen) - Autonomous game development for Godot and Bevy with Claude Code and Codex
 - [package-url/purl-spec](https://github.com/package-url/purl-spec) - A minimal specification for purl aka. a package "mostly universal" URL, join the discussion at https://gitter.im/package-url/Lobby
 - [openai/openai-python](https://github.com/openai/openai-python) - The official Python library for the OpenAI API
 - [adbar/trafilatura](https://github.com/adbar/trafilatura) - Python & Command-line tool to gather text and metadata on the Web: Crawling, scraping, extraction, output as CSV, JSON, HTML, MD, TXT, XML